great-expectations/great_expectations/docs/docusaurus/docs/contributing/application_integration_support.md

     </ul>
 </div>

-These support levels allow GX to better prioritize its response to application integration, operating system, and programming language issues.
+These classifications allow GX to better prioritize its response to application integration, operating system, and programming language issues.
 Formally defining the support policy also provides contributors with a better understanding of who is responsible for resolving application integration, operating system, and programming language issues.

 ## Support categories